 The Chem Show – A History that Mirrors a Century of Change for the U.S. Chemical Industries

-For 102 years, the Chem Show has not only supported, but helped to create the U.S. chemical process industries as we know it.
+For more than 100 years, the Chem Show has not only supported but also helped create the U.S. chemical process industries as we know them

 Color my world